 No internet connection is available on the device, preventing Outlook from synchronizing with Exchange.

-Outlook will not become inactive simply because the user does not open the app for a period of time, such as over a weekend or while on vacation.
+Outlook will not become inactive simply because the user does not open the app for some time, such as over a weekend or while on vacation.
 As long as background app refresh is enabled (which is the default setting for Outlook for iOS and Android), functions like push notifications and background synchronization of email will count as activity.

-Flushing encrypted password and message cache from hard disk
+Flushing encrypted password and synchronized mailbox data from Office 365

-The Outlook service flushes, or deletes, inactive accounts on a weekly schedule.
-After a user account becomes inactive, the Outlook service will flush both the encrypted password and all of the user's cached mailbox content out of the service.
+The Office 365-based architecture flushes, or deletes, inactive accounts on a weekly schedule.
+After a user account becomes inactive, the Office 365-based architecture will flush both the encrypted password and all of the user's synchronized mailbox content out of the service.

 Device and service security combination

-Each user's unique device key is never stored in the Outlook service, and a user's Exchange password is never stored on the device.
-This architecture means that in order for a malicious party to gain access to a user's password, they would need both unauthorized access to the Outlook service and physical access to that user's device.
+Each user's unique device key is never stored in the Office 365-based architecture, and a user's Exchange password is never stored on the device.
+This architecture means that for a malicious party to gain access to a user's password, they would need both unauthorized access to the Office 365-based architecture and physical access to that user's device.